 - Query Log using SQL

-- Log is updated in real-time while being searched
+- A log is updated in real-time while being searched.

 - Tab completion of any word from the log which is displayed !!

-To look at the screenshots of above features and learn more, visit this page.
+To view the screenshots of the above features and learn more, visit this page.

 How to Install